-If prosecutors seek the death penalty, Cruz will join a short list of mass shooting suspects who've faced their victims in court.
+If the case goes to trial, Cruz will join a short list of mass shooters who’ve faced their victims in court.
 Of the 10 deadliest shootings in recent US history, Cruz is the only one who was captured alive.

 Some parents who lost their children at Marjory Stoneman Douglas High School have made their feelings known about a potential death penalty trial.